Koi Herpesvirus (KHV)

 KHV testing methods include both PCR and serology; ELISA/serology testing has a number of advantages over PCR testing.
 Herpesvirus can cause a broad latent state in which no viral particles will be detected via PCR, though the animal may still have high antibody loads and thus be serology positive.
 Sample collection for serology testing is non-lethal and can detect antibody reactivity long after the virus itself is cleared, allowing for broad pond/farm surveillance.

-Sample requirement: Serum in a red tube tube (no anticoagulants)
+Sample requirement: Serum in a red top tube (no anticoagulants)

 Sample processing: Spin whole blood and collect serum in a new, clean tube (no anticoagulants).
 Serum separator tubes are not recommended.
 A handling fee will be assessed for unprocessed or improperly processed blood samples.